 Welcome to the Shorter University Men's Lacrosse scholarship and program info page.
-Here you'll have access to specifics on the college and information on their Men's Lacrosse program like who to get hold of about recruitment, names of past alumni, what scholarship opportunities are available and ways to begin the recruiting process.
+Here you'll receive information about the college and information on their Men's Lacrosse program like who to contact about recruiting, names of past alumni, what scholarship opportunities are available and ways to start the recruiting process.

 Shorter University Men's lacrosse Program Coaching & Recruiting Staff

-For anyone who is looking to get recruited it is critical to know who to talk to - and NCSA has got the information you'll need.
-The Head Coach of the Shorter University Men's Lacrosse program is Jason Childs.
-Other essential staff are:
+If you're looking to get recruited it is critical to understand who to get in front of - and NCSA has got the info you need.
+The GA of the Shorter University Men's Lacrosse program is Kyle Morris.
+Additional major personnel are:

-If you're interested in being a member of Shorter University Men's Lacrosse program they are the people you must get in touch with.
-You'll be able to choose to get in touch with them via email utilizing the link above or call the college to get more specifics about the school and Men's Lacrosse program prior to deciding on if it is the right fit for you.
+If you are interested in being a member of Shorter University Men's Lacrosse program they are the people you need to speak to.
+You'll be able to choose to get in touch with them through email utilizing the link above or call the school to get more information regarding the college and Men's Lacrosse program before determining whether or not it's the best fit for you personally.

-NCSA offers student student athletes the tools and information they need to improve their chances of being recruited by a Men's Lacrosse program, whether it is at Shorter University or another school.
-Since 2000, NCSA has been connecting athletes and coaches which is a vital component of the recruiting process.
-This year alone you'll find 4118 Men's Lacrosse high school athletes utilizing the NCSA technology, network and scouting experts to get their highlights in front of 1043 coaches at 570 colleges Men's Lacrosse programs nationwide.
+NCSA gives student student athletes the information and tools they need to increase their odds of being recruited by a Men's Lacrosse program, whether it is at Shorter University or another school.
+Since 2000, NCSA has been connecting coaches and athletes which is a critical part of the recruiting process.
+This year on it's own you'll find 6671 Men's Lacrosse student athletes using the NCSA scouting professionals, network and technology to get their highlights in front of 1189 coaches at 622 colleges Men's Lacrosse programs nationwide.

-In order to join the Shorter University Men's Lacrosse program you need to start building relationships and a highly-visible, professional quality recruiting profile.
-Starting that process early is crucial to your success.
+If you want to join the Shorter University Men's Lacrosse program you have to start building relationships and a highly-visible, professional quality recruiting profile.
+Starting that process as early as possible is crucial to your success.
 So create your free profile to become a confirmed NCSA Men's Lacrosse student athlete and start connecting with coaches at the Shorter University Men's Lacrosse program today.